ebbe3000/shop/README.md

 # shop
-Shop application make with C++ Qt framework and MySql
+Shop application made with C++ Qt framework and MySql